Attorney Mark O’Mara “Defends” George Zimmerman Using Social Media | Hmmm…

 The decision — which was made public Tuesday — rejects, among other things, prosecutor concerns over a lack of juror impartiality due to the amount of media coverage surrounding the high-profile case.

-Of course the request and the facts were filed BEFORE the whole Facebook bru haha.
+Of course, the request and the facts were filed BEFORE the whole Facebook, bruhaha.
 Is it back to the drawing board?
-With this HUGE social media factor being injected into the Trial Publicity can he change his mind?
-I would gander a bet that the judge is right now holed up in his office trying to makes sense of it all.
-Maybe he doesn’t understand the whole social media paradigm and the impact it has on public opinion and maybe he has a social media consultant at his side helping him try to understand it all?
+With this HUGE social media factor being injected into the trial publicity, can the judge change his mind?
+I would gander a bet that he is right now holed up in his office trying to make sense of it all.
+Maybe he doesn’t understand the social media paradigm and the impact it has on public opinion.
+Maybe, hopefully, he has a social media consultant at his side to help him try to understand it and use it ethically.
 Let’s hope so.

-Personally, I rather see this case tried in the courtroom, but I fear it is too late.
-Both sides will be subject to bad fall-out as it now in the court of public opinion.
+Personally, I’d rather see this case tried in the courtroom, but it is too late.
+Both sides will be subject to bad fallout as it is now in the court of public opinion.
 Yet, where social media is concerned, I think there are some serious holes in the defense tactic.
-I hope that the Judge cracks down on it–on both sides– before it gets out of hand–or maybe it has already.
+The Judge should crack down on it—on both sides—before it gets out of hand—or maybe it has already.

-In general, lawyers and law firms (of all practices: corporate, personal injury, class action, criminal defense, and etc.,) use the Internet and social media primarily for four common purposes:
+In general, lawyers and law firms (of all practices: corporate defense, plaintiff personal injury, class action, criminal defense, etc.) use the internet and social media primarily for four reasons:

 1. To advertise